-Frittata with Mixed Herbs, Leeks and Parmesan Cheese
+Frittata with Mixed Herbs, Leeks and Parmigiano-Reggiano Cheese

 The frittata is the Italian version of an omelette.
 But unlike its French cousin, which carefully folds the egg around the filling, the frittata mixes the filling with the eggs and cooks them together in a large pancake.
 Here sautéed leeks and fresh herbs are used, but almost any vegetable, from zucchini to peppers to mushrooms, will work.